samin-taheri/samin-taheri/README.md

 ## 🚀 About Me
-I am currently majoring in computer science engineering.
+I majored in computer science engineering.
-I've held a number of developing roles, from UI design to mobile application development, but my latest challenge has been developing web applications and improving myself through my contributions as a software developer.
-I also participated in account management, which is a role that involves providing service to customers and explaining code without writing it
+I've held a number of developing roles, from UI design, mobile application development to account management but my latest challenge has been developing web applications and improving myself through my contributions as a software developer.
+I made an amount of projects using react and react-native platforms which are accessable in my prfile.

 ## Other Common Github Profile Sections